morphly/telegraf_fritzbox/README.md

 ## Status

 Works for me.
 Contributions welcome.
+Performance may become an issues with multiple devices